How Much Do Microwave Repairs Cost in 2025?

 Your microwave repair total depends on several factors, including parts and labor.
 Here’s a closer look at the cost drivers that influence your final price.

-Because a microwave is packed with moving parts, the exact repair—and its price—hinges on which component has stopped working
+Because a microwave has many moving parts, the exact repair and its price depend on which component has stopped working.

 Magnetron$100–$200